 LONG-TIME GOP MEMBER

 Dave’s history with the Republican party is nearly just as long.
 He registered as a Republican while he was in high school at Rogers, and has always been devoted to the party’s mission and causes.
-Dave likes to call it ‘Tulsa conservative’, a political and personal philosophy that he says has been strongly influenced by his living in District 39.
+Dave likes to call it ‘Tulsa conservative’, a political and personal philosophy that he says has been strongly influenced by his living in the district.

 Dave is a firm believer in the Bill of Rights and is committed to upholding its precious freedoms.
 Freedom of speech, the right to bear arms, and the 10th Amendment limiting the reach of the federal government into matters reserved for states and individuals are foundations of Dave’s political prism.